Do want to know if rabbits eat their poop?

 Why Is My Rabbit Eating Her Poop?

-Your rabbit isn’t just eating any poop; she’s eating her cecotropes, a critical source of nutrition.
+Your rabbit isn’t just eating any poop; she’s eating her cecotropes, a vital source of nutrition.

 Is It Okay For Rabbits To Eat Their Own Poop?